Center for Teaching

 …the Faculty Manual?

 The Faculty Manual is online.
-Some colleges and schools have specific manuals for their faculty; please check with the appropriate dean of your college or school to find out if there is a manual specific to your school’s or college’s faculty.
+Some colleges and schools have specific manuals for their faculty, so check with the appropriate dean of your college or school to find out if there is a manual specific to your school’s or college’s faculty.

 …information about student evaluations?

-The Vanderbilt Online Instructor and Course Evaluations site provides you access to evaluations completed by your students at the end of the term.
-The CFT has a teaching guide designed to help you make sense of the information you receive from your evaluations.
+The Vanderbilt Online Instructor and Course Evaluations site provides you access to student evaluations at the end of the term.
+The CFT has a guide written to help you make sense of your evaluations.

 …advice on course or syllabus design, such as advice on how much work to assign my students?